Lancear/unforgivable-curses/README.md

 # unforgivable-curses
-A Mono-Repo with Proof of Concepts that shouldn't exist
+A mono-repo with proof of concepts which shouldn't exist